UplandJacob/Upland-HA-Addons/mc-all-platform-velocity-beta/README.md

 Run a proxy for a Minecraft Paper server to allow java, bedrock, and Eaglercraft(unofficial web browser) clients to join.

 ### New in the beta version

 - Scripts written in python
 - Updated to EaglerXServer (new config files)
 - Updated Velocity (Now that EaglerXServer supports it)
-- Auto download Floodgage database drivers
+- Auto download Floodgate database drivers
-- `versions.yaml` allows you to define any plugin to be automatically downloaded and update any plugins packaged with the addon
+- `plugins.yaml` allows you to define any plugin to be automatically downloaded and update any plugins packaged with the addon
 - Any custom files for the proxy (the old version only supported certain folders)
 - Updated config in the UI - Trimmed out some advanced options; you can still change them in their respective config files
 - Automatically set the Server Name, Max Players, and MOTD in all 3 places: Velocity, EaglerXServer, and Geyser (with automatically converting MOTD from MiniMessage)